squidfunk/mkdocs-material/docs/tutorials/social/custom.md

     $ cp venv/lib/python3.12/site-packages/material/plugins/social/templates/default.yml \
       layouts/event.yml
     ```

+    Before customizing the social cards, you need to tell the plugin where to
+    find them as well as tell MkDocs to watch for any changes.
+Add the following
+    to the plugin configuration in your `mkdocs.yml`:

+    ``` yaml hl_lines="2-6"
+    plugins:
+      - social:
+          cards_layout_dir: layouts

+    watch:
+      - layouts
+    ```

-    Have a look at the file contents.
+Have a look at the contents of `event.yml`.
 You will see that there are:

-    * a number of definitions of content that is pulled from the site,
+* a number of definitions of content pulled from the site,
 * definitions of tags that end up in the `meta` elements in the page header
-      of each page when it is generated,
+  of each page,
 * a specification that consists of a number of layers that are applied on
   top of each other in the order in which they are defined.

-    Before configuring the social cards, you need to tell the plugin where to
-    find them, so add the following to the plugin configuration in your
-    `mkdocs.yml`:

-    ``` yaml hl_lines="2"
-    - social:
-        cards_layout_dir: layouts
-    ```
+## Define page metadata

+In the following, you will add an event date and location to the social card.
-    To include an event date and location, it makes sense to use information in
+As each event will have its own date and location, it makes sense to define
-    the page header, where you might also specify that your custom card layout
-    is to be used.
+these in the page header and then of this information in the custom layout.

+!!! example "Defining the event data <!-- md:sponsors -->"

     Create a page with the following content:

     ```yaml
     ---
-    tags:
-      - events
     social:
       cards_layout: event
     event: